-A delicious and simple recipe for hidden vegetable sauce that is easy to adapt to use whatever vegetables you have available.
-Blended to smooth it’s perfect for picky eaters.
+A delicious and simple recipe for hidden veg pasta sauce that is easy to adapt to use whatever vegetables you have available.
+Blended to a smooth consistency it’s perfect for picky eaters.

 This is perhaps the recipe that has saved my sanity when it comes to getting my children to eat vegetables.
 There is no chance that mixing chopped vegetables in with pasta will work.
 Have you ever watched an 18-month-old picking every last piece of vegetable off of a single piece of pasta before eating it?
-Well I have, and it’s painful to watch.
+Well I have, and it’s painful.

 We did go through a period with R when he wouldn’t eat sauce and so this didn’t work but thankfully we’re over that stage now and baby R either has skipped it or hasn’t hit it yet * keeps fingers crossed it’s the former*.